aiml-au/gards/README.md

 ## Previous Work

 Previously, we built an anomaly detection tool using visual similarity, as learned by a self-supervised Barlow Twins model.
 Unfortunately, anomalies detected by that model tended to be uninteresting (patterns in grass) or semantically inconsistent (water closer to grass than other water).
 That work has been archived under the [`archive/visualanomaly`](./-/tree/archive/visualanomaly) tag.

+## License

+For Disaster Relief Australia use only.
+Subject to The Agreement.